discretize/discretize-guides/builds/engineer/power-amalgam/index.md

 <Card title="Burst Rotation without Symbotic Synergy">

-Use <Skill id="77209" /> and <Skill name="Throw Mine"/> on the way to the boss. <Item id="49940"/> can be used to access tooolbelt skills like <Skill name="Minefield"/>, as well, for additional precast options on spawnable bosses.
+Use <Skill id="77209" /> and <Skill name="Throw Mine"/> on the way to the boss. <Item id="49940"/> can be used to access toolbelt skills like <Skill name="Minefield"/>, as well, for additional precast options on spawnable bosses.

 Place <Skill name="Bombkit"/> Skills 5423 ideally shortly before the boss spawns. \
 Your bomb blasts will proc <Item id="104800"/>.